 Flores is small by island standards, just about 360 kilometers end to end.
 It is in the Indonesian archipelago, between Sumbawa and Timor islands.
 The name Flores is an abbreviation of “Cabo de Flores”; a name used by Portuguese sailors in the 17th century to identify the cape on the eastern end of the islands because of its underwater gardens.
 Divided by mountain chains and volcanoes, the island populated by ethnic groups with their own traditions and languages.
+Flores is an Indonesian island, and as a coffee bears more resemblance to the coffees of Timor-Leste, New Guinea and Java than to the wet-hulled coffees of Sumatra… …more is one island among others that forms the political province called East Nusa Tenggara, a part of USDA is (obviously) the United States Department of Agriculture.
+USDA also had coffee plant breeding programs in the past and one variety they distributed to Indonesia and was… …more.

-We’ve traveled through the Bajawa and Manggarai areas of Flores is an Indonesian island, and as a coffee bears more resemblance to the coffees of Timor-Leste, New Guinea and Java than to the wet-hulled coffees of Sumatra and Sulawesi.
-It is sweet, with good More several times to meet the farmer cooperatives that supply us.
+We’ve traveled through the Bajawa and Manggarai areas of Flores several times to meet the farmer cooperatives that supply us.
 While they are experimenting with In coffee, honey-like sweetness is often found, but we use terms such as refined honey (highly filtered and processed) as opposed to raw honey rustic honey sweetness.
-This form of sweetness is largely a dynamic More / Pulp natural is a hybrid method of processing coffee to transform it from the tree fruit to a green bean, ready for export.
-Specifically, it involves the removal of the skin from the coffee, like More coffees and other processes, we like the wet-process Flores Flavor Profile implies a graphical impression of a particular coffee, whether it be an artistic portrait or data graph of the perception of flavor compounds.
-In the case of our spider graph charts in each More most.
-The farmers are increasingly focused on better picking and The removal of the cherry and parchment from the coffee seed.: Coffee is either wet-processed (also called washed or wet-milled) or dry-processed (also called wild, natural or natural dry, and we abbreviate it DP sometimes).
-More, resulting in ever increasing cup quality!
-It has the potential to be a clean, sweet cup, with good syrupy Associated with and sensed by mouthfeel, body is sense of weight and thickness of the brew, caused by the percentage of soluble solids in the cup, including all organic compounds that are extracted from brewing More, and a clean taste overall.
+This… …more / Pulp natural is a hybrid method of processing coffee to transform it from the tree fruit to a green bean, ready for export.
+Specifically, it involves the removal… …more coffees and other processes, we like the wet-process Flores Flavor Profile implies a graphical impression of a particular coffee, whether it be an artistic portrait or data graph of the perception of flavor compounds.
+In the case… …more most.
+The farmers are increasingly focused on better picking and The removal of the cherry and parchment from the coffee seed.: Coffee is either wet-processed (also called washed or wet-milled) or dry-processed (also called wild, natural or natural… …more, resulting in ever increasing cup quality!
+It has the potential to be a clean, sweet cup, with good syrupy Associated with and sensed by mouthfeel, body is sense of weight and thickness of the brew, caused by the percentage of soluble solids in the cup, including all… …more, and a clean taste overall.

 But on the cooperative level there has been much more training in better processing methods in recent years, a focus on quality.
 Now we do consistently find good batches of coffee from Flores, and we are working with a group who provides farmer training in hopes of better quality processing, and more consistent quality.